-We offer classes to help parents understand feeding disorders in children and the first steps towards care.
-Classes are meant for families who are on the waiting list for the intake visit or our feeding therapy services.
+We offer classes to help you understand feeding disorders in children and the first steps towards care.
+Classes are meant for families who are on the waiting list for an intake visit or feeding therapy services.
 You can take classes:

 - In person at the clinic.

-- Using your tablet, laptop or desktop computer that has a camera.
-You can take part from home, work or wherever you are.
+- Using a tablet, laptop or desktop computer that has a camera.
+You can take part from a home, workplace, school, library or wherever you are.

 Learn about Feeding First Steps: Parent Education Class (PDF).